Showkath-hub/Tweet_Extract/README.md

 ---

-# 🐦 Twitter Feed Aggregator
+# 🐦 Twitter Feed Aggregator Developed by Showkath-hub

 **Twitter Feed Aggregator** is a web application built with Flask that fetches and displays recent tweets for any specified Twitter username.
 The application integrates with the Twitter API to create a seamless and visually attractive experience, displaying tweets in a card-style layout inspired by the classic Twitter design.